- Module Code:

 - Taught in:

-The course investigates the effect of individuals groups and structures on behaviour within organisations and how this effects the interaction of the organisation with the external business environment.
+The module investigates the effect of individuals groups and structures on behaviour within organisations and how this effects the interaction of the organisation with the external business environment.

 Organisational behaviour is a discipline that seeks to better understand the effects of individual groups and structures on behaviour within organisations.
 This course is specially designed module to introduce management students to the principles and theories underpinning the discipline of organisational behaviour.
 In doing so it examines how organisations are created, designed and how they fulfil their objectives.
 It is particularly concerned with achieving a better understanding of how groups of humans interact in organisations and how these interactions shape the organization itself.
 The course is multi disciplinary and covers a range of topics from a number of disciplines including management theory, the economics of organisation, the principles of psychology that underpin how decisions are made, the theory of the firm and the sociology of work.